 4- Privacy Issues:

 Friends or family members who are walking down the street will probably bother you if your office is on the ground floor.
-Also, people walking by on the street can see your work and what’s on your desk, which is another big privacy issue.
+Also, people walking by on the street can see your work and what’s on your desk, another big privacy issue.

 5- No wall space for organizing essentials: